Latex Mattress Frequently Asked Questions

 Why do you sell both an Air Bed line and a Natural Latex line of mattresses?

-A few couples are unable to sleep on the same mattress, since their individual needs are highly polarized..one may need a firmer, more resilient surface, and others require softer, less resilient surfaces to relieve pressure points more effectively.
-These customers consider our Air Bed System, though many couples who are seeking both pressure point reduction, weight distribution and good spine alignment, can choose between the 3 models of Natural Latex mattresses we offer and generally find one that will work for both.
+Some couples are unable to sleep on the same mattress, since their individual needs are highly polarized..one may need a firmer, more resilient surface, and the other requires a softer surfaces to relieve pressure points more effectively.
+These customers consider our Air Bed System because they can adjust the firmness on each side of the bed.

 What is your return rate, over the full length of your 365 Night Trial period for your beds?

-Our return rate on both our Natural Latex Mattress program and our Air Beds is very low, especially because of our 365 Night Trial period.
-Typically, it is about 7% all across the board for our toppers and Latex Mattresses .
+Our return rate on both our Natural Latex Mattress program and our Air Beds is very low, especially considering of our 365 Night Trial period.
+Typically, it is between 6-7% across the board for our mattresses .

 If I return my bed, how do I get my money back?

-Unlike retail stores, which typically only allow in store credit if you return a mattress, Habitat provides a full refund on mattress purchases, with a return charge of only $75.
+Habitat provides a full refund on mattress purchases, with a return charge of only $75 deducted.
 This fee is the only out of pocket expense you will incur for trying one of our mattresses.
-Reimbursement is paid by rebate check, and once you return the mattress, it usually takes 10 business days to receive your check.
+Reimbursement is paid by rebate check, and once you return the mattress, it usually takes 10-12 business days to receive your check.

 How effective is Natural Latex at reducing back pain, pressure points, and helping with my sleep problems?

 You can watch our informative videos to get in depth information on how our natural latex mattresses improve both sleep patterns, and offer appropriate spine alignment and pressure point reduction..without sacrificing support.
 Natural Latex is elastic and giving, providing buoyant support that keeps you on top of the bed, rather than the feeling that your mattress is consuming you.
-This makes it easy to turn effortlessly, improving sleep hygiene.
+This makes it easy to turn effortlessly, improving sleep patterns.
+Most people turn over less frequently because pressure points are being absorbed and not building up.

 I have an allergy to Natural Latex..should I order one of your beds?

-If you have a known severe allergic responsive, causing respiratory issues, we probably would advise against it.however, many folks with contact dermatitis, usually caused by latex proteins on latex gloves, etc, do fine.
-This is largely due to the fact that during the manufacturing process, the mattresses are rinsed and squeezed (“wrung out”) 3 times with potable (drinkable) water to wash away all latex proteins.
-Also, using our mattress protector (which can be added to your mattress purchase)will eliminate transfer of latex proteins to the surface of the mattress.
+If you have a known severe latex allergy, causing respiratory issues, we probably would advise against it.
+However, many people with contact dermatitis, usually caused by latex proteins on latex gloves, etc, do just fine.
+This is largely due to the fact that during the manufacturing process, the latex cores are rinsed and squeezed 3 times with drinking water to wash away all latex proteins.